Page Menu

 As with the various other types of cancer we treat, we're pleased to use clinical trials in our fight against metastatic melanoma.
 Moffitt has served as the lead flagship center in clinical trials evaluating the effects of lifileucel and other TIL therapies in patients with unresectable or metastatic melanoma.

 If you would like to know more about Moffitt Cancer Center or how TIL therapy is being used to treat metastatic melanoma, contact us today.
 You can reach us by calling 1-888-663-3488 or filling out our new patient registration form online (no referral is needed).
-Once you do, we’ll connect you to a cancer expert within just one day—the fastest turnaround time of any cancer hospital in the United States.
+Once you do, we’ll connect you to a cancer expert as soon as possible.

 References